mvs-develop/dev.bitshares.works/docs/development/installation/build_ubuntu.rst

     git fetch
     git checkout

-And then build BitShares Core.
+And then build DNA Core.

 |